How Secure Email Gateways Work with AI Phishing Detection

 Behavioral Analysis and Anomaly Detection

 AI-powered SEGs establish behavioral baselines for email communications within an organization, flagging anomalies that might indicate compromise.
 By analyzing historical communication patterns, these systems can identify when an email deviates from established norms, even if the message contains no obvious malicious indicators.
-Organizations implementing behavioral analysis report a 67% improvement in detecting targeted spear-phishing campaigns that traditional methods miss.
+This approach is particularly effective against targeted spear-phishing campaigns that traditional methods often miss.

 Real-time Threat Intelligence

-Modern SEGs leverage AI to process global threat data in real-time, allowing them to adapt to emerging threats within minutes rather than days.
+Modern SEGs leverage AI to process global threat data in real-time, allowing them to adapt to emerging threats much more quickly than traditional systems.
 This collective intelligence draws from millions of data points across global networks, enabling the system to identify new phishing campaigns as they emerge.
-Recent data shows that AI-powered threat intelligence reduced the “time to detection” for new phishing campaigns from an average of 27 hours to just 15 minutes.
+Real-time threat intelligence significantly reduces the time between the launch of a new phishing campaign and its detection.

 Predictive Analysis

 Beyond identifying current threats, AI enables SEGs to predict future attack vectors based on evolving patterns.
 This predictive capability allows security teams to proactively strengthen defenses before new attack techniques become widespread.
-Organizations utilizing predictive analysis capabilities reported 53% fewer successful breaches compared to those using reactive security approaches.
+Organizations utilizing predictive analysis can take a more proactive approach to security rather than merely reacting to known threats.

 Key AI Technologies in Modern SEGs